Fit as a Mama Bear

 However, if you're a complete running beginner, there is so much more to learn than to just going out and running!

-These running tips are geared towards complete novices, the non-runners who laugh at the thought of running down the block.
+These running tips below are geared towards complete novices, the non-runners who laugh at the thought of running down the block.

 Tip #1: Start Slowly